Azure/azure-powershell/src/Marketplace/docs/Get-AzMarketplaceBillingPrivateStoreAccount.md

 \<billing account[string]\>

-This command returns the billing account of a private store
+This command returns the billing account of a private store.

 ## PARAMETERS